 “Hide the update process?” you say, “Of course I won’t let the kids see me updating the console!”; don’t worry, we’re not doubting your ability to hide the physical act of unpacking and updating the console.
 We’re encouraging you to be stealthy in how you do it.

-If you know your kid’s game network login and password don’t use it update the console.
+If you know your kid’s game network login and password don’t use it to update the console.
 It’s very common for electronic devices to send automated messages (or, more specifically, for the networks they join to send automated messages) like “Hey Steve!
 Welcome to SuperFunGamingNetwork!
 Your new UltraConsole is online and ready to go!
 Check out these free games you can download today!”
-When your kid gets that email or message to their gaming account then the gig is up.
+When your kid gets that email or message to their gaming account, then the gig is up.
 They’ll wonder why a brand new current generation console is now on their account.

 To avoid that first see if the console will update without being logged into a given profile.
-If it won’t update without being logged into a given profile, create a profile for yourself.
+If it doesn’t update without being logged into a given profile, create a profile for yourself.
 Although there are many pay-services on modern gaming networks all of them allow you to make a basic account (for updating the console and downloading games) for free.
 Use that profile to do all the updating and, hey, maybe after you gift the console you can use that profile to play with the kids.

 Download and Update Games

-For games with physical media you can pop the game in the console, launch the game, and it will generally download and apply any updates.
-You could also take this time to copy the game to the console’s internal hard drive if your console supports such thing (this way the game will load and play faster).
+For games with physical media, you can pop the game in the console, launch the game, and it will generally download and apply any updates.
+You could also take this time to copy the game to the console’s internal hard drive if your console supports such a thing (this way the game will load and play faster).

 There is one part of this section that does conflict with the previous section.
 Many game consoles, especially when you buy holiday bundles, come with voucher codes for games.
 These vouchers are either for a specific game or offer the user the ability to pick one out of three available games or the like.

 On modern consoles the game purchases, even if they are voucher purchases, are linked to the specific user account of the user who submits the voucher code.
-In this instance if you use the “stealth” profile you made in the previous step to download the game from the game maker’s network then the game becomes linked to your account (and not your child’s).
+In this instance, if you use the “stealth” profile you made in the previous step to download the game from the game maker’s network, then the game becomes linked to your account (and not your child’s).
 This only happens with digital downloads, however, and not physical media.
 None the less it brings us to a final consideration.